yas-sim/fd-capture-lite/README.md

     - This project uses AVR inline assembly code.
 The program has deep dependency on ATMega328 CPU.
 - The Arduino Uno R3 clone boards may work (as long as the CPU is ATMega328) but the board should support 2Mbps serial I/F speed.

-## Hardware preparation - Arduino-FDD wiring
-You just need to use some jump-wires to connect FDD to Arduino directry.

 ## Prerequisites
-The host program requires 'pyserial' module.
+The host program requires '`pyserial`' module.
 ~~~sh
 pip install -r requisites.txt
 ~~~

+## Hardware preparation - Arduino-FDD wiring
+You just need to use some jump-wires to connect FDD to Arduino directry.
 ----
 |Signal|[Arduino shield pins](https://docs.arduino.cc/static/6ec5e4c2a6c0e9e46389d4f6dc924073/2f891/Pinout-UNOrev3_latest.png)|FDD 34pin conn|Note|
 |:-:|:-:|:-:|---|